Press Enter to Search

 - The first part is a case study that requires the student to apply and synthesize the research base acquired from all the courses in the program.

 EDFN 500 (the research foundations course) must be completed with a grade of “C” or higher and grades recorded prior to writing the comprehensive examination.
-Students must have a Form D on file prior to being approved to take the comprehensive exam.
-If you do not have a completed Form D, contact your advisor.

 Details about the administration of the Comprehensive Examination are in the Special Education Comprehensive Exam Policy.